Sunbury-on-Thames: History

-In 1889 a group of music hall stars met in the Magpie Hotel in Lower Sunbury to form the Grand Order of Water Rats.
-The pub-restaurant it has become was named after the horse that one of the entertainers owned, whilst the Grand Order was named because Magpie - a trotting pony owned by Richard Thornton, music hall owner - had been described as a drowned water rat.
+In 1889, a group of music-hall stars met in the Magpie Hotel in Lower Sunbury to form the Grand Order of Water Rats.
+The pub-restaurant it has become was named after the horse that one of the entertainers owned, whilst the Grand Order was named because Magpie – a trotting pony owned by Richard Thornton, music hall owner – had been described as a drowned water rat.
 The Three Fishes in Green Street is one of the oldest pubs in Surrey, an officially protected building of the late 16th century.

 In the twentieth century, kennels near Sunbury Cross in the town were used for keeping greyhounds for racing at the former stadia at Wandsworth, Charlton and Park Royal.

 Sunbury-on-Thames is historically in Middlesex.
-Under the Local Government Act 1888 county councils were established the following year, with Sunbury governed by the new Middlesex County Council.
+Under the Local Government Act 1888, county councils were established in the following year, Sunbury being governed by the new Middlesex County Council.
 This was further refined by the creation of Sunbury-on-Thames Urban District in 1894.
 In 1965, all but three districts of Middlesex were absorbed into Greater London; Sunbury was one of these exceptions.
-The area of Sunbury's Urban District has since been in the county of Surrey as to its upper tier of local government.
-Royal Mail ignored the change in 1965 and the former postal county is Middlesex.
+For the area of Sunbury's Urban District, the upper tier of local government has been the county of Surrey.
+Royal Mail ignored the change in 1965; the former postal county is Middlesex.
 Mention of any county in postal addresses is considered dated but widely practised in some areas.
-In 1974 the urban district was abolished and it has since formed part of the borough of Spelthorne.
+In 1974 the Urban District was abolished; since that time it has been part of the Borough of Spelthorne.